 For the past few years, the population of Przewalski’s horses in North American zoos and breeding facilities has been at risk of losing the ability to sustain itself, because many of the horses are old and past their breeding years.
 This means that there are not enough animals reproducing to maintain a genetically healthy population.
 To reinvigorate the population, National Zoo scientists have implemented an intensive captive breeding program that will increase reproduction rates through natural breeding as well as artificial reproduction techniques.

-In 2007, the Zoo’s Conservation and Research Center imported two mares from Europe to breed with one of their stallions—the most genetically valuable male in the North American population who had never sired offspring.
+In 2007, the Zoo’s Conservation Biology Institute imported two mares from Europe to breed with one of their stallions—the most genetically valuable male in the North American population who had never sired offspring.
 In spring 2008, two mares imported from Europe gave birth to foals fathered by Frog.

 Through research, scientists are gathering baseline knowledge about the fertility of mares and stallions within the North American herds, studying the reproductive hormone patterns of mares, and developing safe and effective methods for semen collection and cryopreservation (freezing) for artificial inseminations.